Mystic-Game-Studio/cardgame/rules.md

-# Senjutsu
+# cardgame

-Senjutsu is intended to be a game similar to Yu-Gi-Oh.
+cardgame is intended to be a game similar to Yu-Gi-Oh.
 Why not just play Yu-Gi-Oh then?
 Well, Konami has fucked up balancing the game and kept adding more and more stuff.
 They've probably done this in order to keep the game moving and therefore keep the game interesting.
 In my opinion, the difference